 However, a growing body of medical research is pointing to abnormally high levels of Demodex mites as playing a role in causing or triggering rosacea.

-Keep scrolling for more on Demodex Mites & their link to Rosacea.
+Keep scrolling for more on Demodex Mites and their link to rosacea.

 What is rosacea?

 Rosacea is a chronic, common inflammatory skin condition that presents as redness of the face.

 Diagnosing Rosacea cannot be done through a medical test, however they can be used to rule out other skin conditions and narrow down on rosacea.

 The skin condition is most often developed in fair-skinned, blonde and blue-eyed women between the ages of 30-50 years.
 Those with Celtic or Scandinavian backgrounds also heightens risk of rosacea.
 A genetic history of acne and rosacea also contributes to the possibility of developing it.

 Males can also develop rosacea, but often have more severe exterior symptoms.

 There are four main rosacea subtypes which present different symptoms.
 Learn more about the types of rosacea.

 While the exact cause of rosacea is unknown, researchers have identified some numerous causes such as genetics, a dysfunctional immune system, bacterial imbalance, a defective peptide, and the new research on naturally occurring mites on the skin.

 The critter culprits